Stamp duty land tax (SDLT) is a transfer tax that applies to the transfer of land and property in England, Wales and Northern Ireland.

 The tax threshold increases for non residential land but we would advise extreme caution if you are looking at this type of land for a future self build project.
 See our land buying section for more information.

-At the time of writing SDLT rates and thresholds for residential land and property are as follows:
+As of 14 Nov 2017 the SDLT rates and thresholds for residential land and property are as follows:

 It is the purchaser’s responsibility to notify HMRC of the purchase and to complete a return.
 Your solicitor or conveyancer should take care of this on your behalf and arrange payment with you.